JunoK95/juno-ui/README.md

 # juno-ui-library

-A lightweight React component library with a token-based theme system and built-in dark mode support.
+A lightweight React component library with a token-based theme system, dark mode, and multiple color palettes.

 ## Installation